 - Faster internet and network switching

 The first step toward developer options heaven is to actually enable them.
-To do this, go to Settings > About phone or Settings > System > About phone, then scroll to build number and tap it seven times in a row.
+To do this, go to Settings > About phone or Settings > About > Software information > More.
+Scroll to Build number and tap it seven times in a row.

-By doing so, you will be notified that you have become a developer (woo hoo).
-Now, return to the regular settings menu and scroll to the bottom.
-Somewhere above About phone in the system settings, you will see Developer options.
+By doing so, you will be notified that you have become a developer.
+You can then return to the settings menu and scroll to the bottom.
+You should be able to find the Developer options somewhere above About or About phone in the system settings.

 If you change your mind and want to disable the developer options, just open them in the settings and you'll see a simple on/off toggle in the upper right corner.

 By enabling this option, your display will remain active whenever your device is charging.
 This, naturally, means your battery life is not threatened and if the display requires your frequent attention, it can be very useful.

 To lock the device, you will need to use the physical power button.